mjmiller41/sushi-near-me/_places/lilli-and-loo-new-york-ny.md

   name: "Lilli and Loo"
   type: Restaurant
   links: https://lilliandloonyc.com/
 description: "An array of Pan-Asian eats (plus gluten-free options) served in a bi-level setting.
-Looking for sushi in New York, New York?
-Check out Lilli and Loo for a de..."
+Lilli and Loo serves delicious sushi in New York, New York.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJ7bhwa-9YwokRcWqrsCk632M
 photos:
   - name: >-